 The function apply is used to apply a list of method refinements to a list of method declarations and returns a list of (possibly modified) method declarations.
 Internally, apply iterates over all method declarations and checks whether one of the method refinements has a matching signature.
 If a method refinement matches, it replaces the refined method and the statements of the refined method are inlined at the 'original' call (note, in Java this might require to use fresh variable names); if no method refinement matches, the method is returned unchanged.
-Due to space restrictions, we show only the core mechanism of applying a method refinement in R.5; the full mechanism of apply and how it iterates over multiple method declarations and method refinements is specified in Appendix A.
+Due to space restrictions, we show only the core mechanism of applying a method refinement in R.5; the full mechanism of apply and how it iterates over multiple method dec-